TheAdamBC/AdamBC/DOCUMENTATION.md

 <br/>

-To create a 'PDF heavy' filesystem DApp, use the command below.
+To create a 'PDF' heavy DApp, use the 'p' option keyword in your command, like below.

 <br/>